 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from How to Let Things Go: 99 Tips from a Zen Buddhist Monk to Relinquish Control and Free Yourself Up for What Matters:
+The most popular highlights from How to Let Things Go: 99 Tips from a Zen Buddhist Monk to Relinquish Control and Free Yourself Up for What Matters, saved by readers on Screvi.

 “What you make out of your choices is more important than the choices themselves”